noiseprotocol/noisesocket_spec/noisesocket.md

 +--------------------------------------------------+

-The initiator's first `negotiation_data` field must indicate the initial Noise protocol and what other Noise protocols the initiator can support for the switch and retry cases.
+Alice's first `negotiation_data` field must indicate the initial Noise protocol and what other Noise protocols Alice can support for the switch and retry cases.
 How this is encoded is up to the application.

-If the responder's first `negotiation_data` field is empty, then the initial protocol was accepted.
+If Bob's first `negotiation_data` field is empty, then the initial protocol was accepted.
 If the field is non-empty, it must encode values that distinguish betwen the "switch", "retry", and "reject" cases.
-In the first two cases, the `negotiation_data` must encode the Noise protocol the initiator should switch to or retry with.
+In the first two cases, the `negotiation_data` must encode the Noise protocol that Alice should switch to, or the Noise protocol (or Noise protocols) that Bob is requesting retry with.
 In the last case, the `negotiation_data` must encode an error message.

-When the initiator receives the first NoiseSocket response message, and for all later handshake messages received by both parties, the only options are silent rejection, explicit rejection, or acceptance.
+In the retry case, Alice's second message may optionally contain `negotiation_data` which specifies which protocol Alice is retrying with.
+Aside from this, all handshake messages after Bob's response should contain empty `negotiation_data`, and any further errors should be handled by silent rejection and closing the connection.

 Example negotiation flows:

- * It's easy for the responder to change symmetric crypto options by switching to a different protocol.
-For example, if the initial Noise protocol is `Noise_XX_25519_AESGCM_SHA256`, the responder can switch to `Noise_XX+fallback_25519_ChaChaPoly_BLAKE2s`.
-This reuses the ephemeral public key from the initiator's initial message.
+ * It's easy for Bob to change symmetric crypto options by switching to a different protocol.
+For example, if the initial Noise protocol is `Noise_XX_25519_AESGCM_SHA256`, Bob can switch to `Noise_XX+fallback_25519_ChaChaPoly_BLAKE2s`.
+This reuses the ephemeral public key from Alice's initial message.

- * If the initiator attempts 0-RTT encryption that the responder fails to decrypt, the responder can also switch to a fallback protocol.
-For example, if the initial Noise protocol is `Noise_IK_25519_AESGCM_SHA256`, the responder can fallback to `Noise_XX+fallback_25519_AESGCM_SHA256`.
-This reuses the ephemeral public key from the initiator's initial message.
+ * If Alice attempts 0-RTT encryption that Bob fails to decrypt, Bob can also switch to a fallback protocol.
+For example, if the initial Noise protocol is `Noise_IK_25519_AESGCM_SHA256`, Bob can fallback to `Noise_XX+fallback_25519_AESGCM_SHA256`.
+This reuses the ephemeral public key from Alice's initial message.

- * If the responder wants to use a DH function that the initiator supports but did not send an ephemeral public key for, in the initial message, then the responder might need to request a retry.
-For example, if the initial Noise protocol is `Noise_XX_25519_AESGCM_SHA256`, the responder can request retry with `Noise_XX_448_AESGCM_SHA256`, causing the initiator to respond with a NoiseSocket message containing the initial message from the `Noise_XX` pattern with a Curve448 ephemeral public key.
+ * If Bob wants to use a DH function that Alice supports but did not send an ephemeral public key for, in the initial message, then Bob might need to request a retry.
+For example, if the initial Noise protocol is `Noise_XX_25519_AESGCM_SHA256`, Bob can request retry with `Noise_XX_448_AESGCM_SHA256`, causing Alice respond with a NoiseSocket message containing the initial message from the `Noise_XX` pattern with a Curve448 ephemeral public key.

 \newpage